soffes/soff.es/trips/cozumel.md

 We'll mostly drift diving.
 If you've never done it before, you're about to be so spoiled.
 We'll all get in together as a group and let the current gently push us along.
 As a group, we'll stay together and follow the divemaster.
 When it's time to come up, we'll ascend and the boat will pick us up.
 So great.

-It's recommended that you have your SMB and reel to signal boats where you are ascending.
+It's recommended that you have your SMB (surface marker buoy or safety sausage) and reel to signal boats where you are ascending.
 This isn't required since the divemaster will have one.

+> If you're one of my students, an SMB is required.

 ### Shore Diving